 Projects that reduce the total number of vehicles on Ohio's roadways and those which improve traffic flow/reduce vehicle idling also contribute to the reduction in these mobile source pollutants.
 The tables below show projects and investments in the AMATS area that will assist in increasing Non-Single Occupancy Vehicle (Non-SOV) travel and reduce Peak Hour Excessive Delay (PHED).
 AMATS continues to support the two-year and four-year statewide targets which have been set by ODOT (AMATS Resolution 2022-14).

-Transportation Outlook 2050 Projects Improving Non-SOV Travel
+Table 5-11 Transportation Outlook 2050 Projects Improving Non-SOV Travel

 Number of Projects Construction \$

-TBD on Final Draft TBD on Final Draft
+0 NA